Skip to main content

 Your First Move: Prove You Were on an Active Ride

-• Medical Bills: From the ambulance ride to future surgeries and physical therapy.
+• Medical bills — from the ambulance and ER through future surgeries and physical therapy.

-• Pain and Suffering: The human cost of the trauma—the chronic pain, the anxiety, the shattered quality of life.
-This is often the largest part of a serious injury claim.
+• Pain and suffering — the chronic pain, anxiety, and lost quality of life.
+Often the largest part of a serious claim.

 Scene of a car accident with a damaged white vehicle, an ambulance, and emergency personnel.

-• The Uninsured Driver: Someone with no insurance hits your Uber.
-We file a claim against Uber’s $200,000 UM policy to cover your medical care and lost income.
+• Uninsured driver: Someone with no insurance hits your Uber.
+You file against Uber's UM coverage to pay for medical care and lost income.

 Woman driving a car, looking at her smartphone, with text 'PRESERVE EVIDENCE' overlayed.

 2. Call 911.
-Insist on an official police report.
-It’s a critical piece of evidence documenting who, what, where, and when.
+Get an official police report.
+It documents who, what, where, and when.

-The content of this website is for informational purposes only and does not constitute legal advice.
-No attorney-client relationship is formed by viewing this site or submitting an inquiry.
+This page is for general information only and is not legal advice.
+No attorney-client relationship is formed by reading it or sending an inquiry.

 CL